tanaikech/taking-advantage-of-google-apps-script/README.md

 # Web Applications

 - [Search Google Apps Script Libraries](https://sites.google.com/view/search-gas-libraries) : This is an application for searching Google Apps Script libraries from [the database](https://github.com/tanaikech/Google-Apps-Script-Library-Database).
+- [Fields Builder For Google APIs](https://sites.google.com/view/fields-builder) : FieldsBuilderForGoogleAPIs is a Web Application for building the fields value for using Google APIs.
+This is mainly used for developing the scripts for using Google APIs.
+[GitHub](https://github.com/tanaikech/FieldsBuilderForGoogleAPIs)

 <br>